 Despite having the potential for offering a serious amount of value, the American Express Fine Hotels and Resorts program does not receive as much attention as it probably deserves.

 This comprehensive article will show you all of the benefits that this program offers and also give you an idea of how valuable all of those benefits can be to your personal travels.
 I also compare hotel prices to see if the FHR is really worth it.

 If you’re more of a video person, check out the YouTube video at the bottom of the article for more!

-The perks are very similar (and some are identical) to what you receive as an elite member.
-But the perks get even sweeter with free nights, hotel credits, and other additional benefits.
+The perks are very similar (and some are identical) to what you receive as a typical hotel elite member but the perks get even sweeter with free nights, hotel credits, and other additional benefits.

 How do you get access to Amex FHR?

-You can access the Amex FHR if you have one of the following cards issued by American Express.
+You can access the Amex FHR online here or via phone by calling Platinum Travel Service at 1-800-525-3355.
+However, you have to have one of the following cards issued by American Express to use the FHR:

 - The Platinum Card from American Express

 - The Business Platinum Card